osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
 1. **Network ports:** Stash Cache listens for incoming HTTP/S connections on port 8000 (by default)
-1. **File Systems:** Stash Cache needs a partition on the host to store cached data
+1. **File Systems:** Stash Origin needs host partitions to store user data.
+   For improved performance and storage, we recommend multiple partitions for handling namespaces (HDD), data (HDDs), and metadata (SSDs).

 Configuring Stash Cache
 -----------------------